gjkruijff/kt2jsgf/README.md

 # kt2jsgf

-KeyWordTree to compact JSGF grammar
+The package provides functionality to construct a keyword tree from data (utterances), and then construct a compact JSGF grammar that represents the structures observable in that data.